Introduction to PostgreSQL Like

 DemoString: It can be any string value or the column of the particular table that stores string and that you want to check whether matches a pattern or contains some characters or substring.

 AnyPattern: The pattern is a particular string that you want to match with the demoString.
 It may contain the %(percentage) sign and _(underscore) sign that help in defining the pattern.
-The underscore sign mentions that any character might be present on that particular position of the pattern string and % specifies the presence of one or more characters before or after or in-between the pattern string wherever it is being mentioned in the pattern string.
-We will discuss it in detail in the upcoming session and have examples to make the concept more clear.
+The underscore sign mentions that any character might be present on that particular position of the pattern string, and % specifies the presence of one or more characters before or after or in-between the pattern string wherever it is being mentioned in the pattern string.
+We will discuss it in detail in the upcoming session and have examples to clarify the concept.

 Functions of PostgreSQL Like

-When you use LIKE expression to match certain string with the pattern, if the pattern matches then true is returned else false is returned by the like expression.
+When you use LIKE expression to match a certain string with the pattern, if the pattern matches, then true is returned; else, false is returned by the like expression.
 NOT LIKE expression behaves oppositely.
 It returns true when the string does match the pattern and false when the match is successful. demoString NOT LIKE anyPattern [ESCAPE characterThatNeedsToBeEscaped] is equivalent to NOT (LIKE anyPattern [ESCAPE characterThatNeedsToBeEscaped] ).

-The pattern can be any string that you want to compare and can contain underscore and percent signs to help you in matching multiple cases.
-When no such signs are mentioned in the pattern and are a plain string then LIKE behaves the same as that of equals operator.
-When underscore is there then that position can be occupied by any other character in the original string to be matched.
+The pattern can be any string that you want to compare and contain underscore and percent signs to match multiple cases.
+When no such signs are mentioned in the pattern and are a plain string, then the Like behaves the same as that of an equal operator.
+When the underscore is there, then that position can be occupied by any other character in the original string to be matched.
 While the percent sign makes sure that there can be the presence of zero or more characters wherever it is mentioned.
 Let us study all these cases one by one.

 Examples to Implement of PostgreSQL Like

-Let us create one example and insert few records in the table to learn how we can use a LIKE expression for pattern matching.
+Let us create one example and insert a few records in the table to learn how to use a LIKE expression for pattern matching.
 Open your PostgreSQL command-line prompt and enter the following command to create a table named educba:

 CREATE TABLE educba